 There is no reason for me to write this review because I can just say that I was tremendously distracted by the good looks of Chris Hemsworth.
 I would much like to become the human shield to save him from the bullets that were coming his way, I wanted to be worthy of Thor’s hammer to save him from the punches, and I oh-so-wanted for the camera to never pan away from his face as everything else seemed to get blurry.
 The whole movie was a big portrait mode shot for my eyes as nothing seemed to matter other than Chris-the-beautiful-Hemsworth.
 I believe I have made it evident that this whole review will be a thirst-trap-remix of how beautiful I think Mr. Hemsworth is, so we move on to the plot.

 The trailer gives it away – there are two drug lords at war and a boy named Ovi (Rudhraksh Jaiswal) gets kidnapped.
 Tyler Rake (Chris Hemsworth) has the opportunity to save the boy from Bangladesh’s drug lord Amir Asif’s (Priyanshu Painyuli) grasp.
 Ovi is the son of the Indian drug lord Ovi Mahajan Senior (Pankaj Tripathi) whose right-hand man is Saju (Randeep Hooda).
 The Nick Fury to Extraction is Nik (Golshifteh Farahani), and I keep wondering the reasons behind such similar names.
-Maybe it’s because of the debuting director Sam Hargrave who was the second unit director of Avengers: End Game and the producers and the creator for the movie are the famous Russo brothers of Avengers (MCU) fame.
-Apparently, the story was created based on an adaption of a book that was written by the Russo brothers, or something of this measure.
+Maybe it’s because of the debuting director Sam Hargrave who was the second unit director of Avengers: End Game and the producers and the creator of Extraction are the famous Russo brothers of Avengers (MCU) fame.
+Apparently, the story was created based on an adaption of a book that was written by the Russo brothers.
 However, who truly cares or concentrates on anything when Chris Hemsworth is there in the movie.

 Ovi has been kidnapped under precarious circumstances, and now Saju was responsible to bring him back.
 Now, Saju has a family and does not want to be directly involved so he would much rather hire a mercenary and not pay (can’t afford) him to bring back the boy.
 There are slight plot twists, which surely are no surprises with the trailers blatantly showing that Saju and Tyler fight at some point.
 So to deduce – Tyler is a good guy, Ovi is helpless, Indian drug lord is Pankaj Tripathi, Bangladeshi drug lord is the bad guy who kidnapped the poor boy, and Saju is there, might or might not be the bad guy.
 That’s it, that is the plot, and there is nothing much to the story than this.
 The slight background of Tyler is that he had a son, and now the son is not there – it’s also something that is available for the viewers in the trailer itself.